OpenAI (PII Redaction Guardrails)

 This use case shows how to govern LLM usage with decision-grade controls before any prompt leaves your network.

-An internal KnowledgeOps agent may call OpenAI only when guardrails around capabilities, trust, model allow-lists, data classification, PII, region, and budget are satisfied.
+An internal KnowledgeOps agent may call OpenAI only when guardrails around capabilities, trust, model allow-lists, data classification, PII and secrets, region, and budget are satisfied.

 Iron Book issues a one-shot, purpose-bound token and evaluates an open policy (Rego/OPA) per call; permitted calls proceed to OpenAI, denied calls return explicit reasons; both are fully auditable via Iron Book's Audit Log.